Medical

 Medical terminology is the study of the principles of medical word building to help the student develop the extensive medical vocabulary used in health care occupations.
 Students receive a thorough grounding in basic medical terminology through a study of root words, prefixes, and suffixes.

-Credits: 5 (Prerequisite for the BAS VN program).
-Students who achieve a grade C or higher will receive articulation credit with Bakersfield College.
+Students who achieve a grade C or higher will receive articulated credit with Bakersfield College.

 Register in-person at 501 S. Mount Vernon Ave, Gate 2, Finance Office